Selkie-the-goat/Digit-analyzer-MNIST-Dataset-/README.md

-# 🧠 Pure NumPy Handwritten Digit Classifier
+# 🧠 NumPy Handwritten Digit Classifier

 A professional-grade implementation of a Multilayer Perceptron (MLP) built entirely from scratch using **Python and NumPy**.
 This project demonstrates the mathematical foundations of deep learning by implementing backpropagation and gradient descent without the aid of high-level frameworks like TensorFlow or PyTorch.